itsjfx/csi/README.md

 * **Create VPC environments** with specific VPC, subnets, and security groups
 * **Connect** to CloudShell environments via SSM in the terminal
 * **Execute commands** remotely on CloudShell environments
-* **Genie** - automatically create a CloudShell with the right network access to reach:
+* **Genie** - magically creates a CloudShell with the right network access to reach:
     * hostnames/IP addresses and ports
     * EC2 instances
     * RDS databases